-If the new address is non-local then enter the new address on the Coversheet in the space provided and return the coversheet to Chelmsford as soon as you can.
-It will be passed on to an interviewer in that area.
+If the new address is non-local then return the coversheet to Chelmsford as soon as you can so it can be passed on to an interviewer in that area.

 2. Partial Household Moves

 If you are able to contact at least one member of the issued household, either at the issued address or at a new local address complete the Coversheet.
 Use the household '0' Coversheet for the first person/people found.
 Create additional Coversheets for all split-off movers, even if they are not eligible for interview this year.